cardano-scaling/hydra/security/RFP.md

 A detailed description of each of these artifacts can be found in the above section _Artifacts_.

 For its operations, the hydra-node process relies on a cardano-node process and client processes can connect to the hydra-node process through API.
 Any assessment performed during this audit must be done under the following assumptions about the environment of the Hydra node implementation:
-* The hydra and cardano signing keys storage and management are trusted;
+* Organizational procedures for managing the hydra and cardano signing keys are trusted;
-* The hydra-node software is trusted as is the system running it;
+* The system running the hydra-node is trusted;
 * The cardano-node software is trusted as is the system running it;
 * Any client software connecting through the API is trusted as are the systems running them;
 * The communications between the cardano-node and the hydra-node are trusted;